raxod502/intuitive-explanations/about/projects.md

 can find the source code for (almost) all of these projects and more on [GitHub].

+All of my open-source projects receive continued maintenance when needed.
+The dates below, however, show when most of the major development happened.

 ## Currently working on

 * [Life After Mudd][lam] (Winter 2019 -- Spring 2020, [Harvey Mudd